pduranti/mercadolibre.github.com/_posts/guide/tools/2012-08-09-application-manager.markdown

 **- ID: ** This is your `client_id`.
 It must be used to retrieve an access token.

-**- Secret Key: ** This is used too to retrieve an access token.
+**- Secret Key: ** This is used to retrieve an access token too.
 Don't share this secret with anyone.

 **- Name: ** Name of your application.
 It must be unique.

-**- Shortname: ** Name tha Meli uses to generate your application's URL.
+**- Shortname: ** Name that Meli uses to generate your application's URL.

 **- Description: ** This description, up to 150 characteres will be showed when application request authorization.